COVID19Tracking/contentful-image-upload/README.md

 ## Installation

-There are two required API tokens to run this script.
+### Dependencies

+Python requirements live in `requirements.txt`.

+### Credentials

-1. A [Contentful Personal Access Token](https://www.contentful.com/help/personal-access-tokens/) to upload content
+You will need a [Contentful Personal Access Token](https://www.contentful.com/help/personal-access-tokens/) to run this script.
-2. A [Tinify API Key](https://tinypng.com/developers) for image optimization

-These credentials live in `config.json`, which should be structured like:
+Credentials live in `config.json`, which should be structured like:

 ```
 {